suncoast-devs/handbook/curriculum/fundamentals/javascript/assignments/blog-first.md

 ### Epic Mode

 - [ ] Go back and finish up any outstanding work.
 - [ ] Go back to an old assignment and work on it some more.
 This could trying to tackle a harder level.
-Or going back and working on the UI/UX of an assignment, refactor the code to a new idea that we covered (EX: functions and abstractions) or adding unit tests to a something
+Or going back and working on the UI/UX of an assignment, refactor the code to a new idea that we covered (EX: functions and abstractions) or adding unit tests
 - [ ] to turn this, put the github repo here, and tell me about what you did.

+## Reading Material

+To prepare for upcoming lessons, students might want to read links shared here.